-Use the following instructions to make an audio recording by speaking into a microphone.
+Use the following instructions to make an audio recording by speaking into the built-in microphone or an optional external microphone.

-To make an audio recording:

-- 1 Plug a microphone into the Microphone jack on your notebook.
-For the location of the Microphone jack, see "Right side" on page 4. - 2 Click Start, All Programs, Accessories, Entertainment, then click Sound Recorder.
-The Sound Recorder opens.
+- To make an audio recording: - 1 Plug a microphone into the Microphone jack on your notebook.
+For the location of the Microphone jack, see "Back" on page 5.